Sand Driving Tire Pressure: Best PSI Guide

 Tools You’ll Actually Need: Gauges, Deflators, Compressors

-- Pressure gauge: choose high-pressure accuracy and a clear dial or digital readout so you can equalize all tires quickly.
+- Pressure gauge: Look for a highly accurate dial or digital readout so you can equalize all tires quickly.

-Prioritize reliable connections, spare valve cores, and safe usage—deflate on level ground, monitor pressure accuracy, and reinflate before hitting pavement to protect tires and your freedom.
+Deflate on level ground, monitor your pressure accuracy, and reinflate fully before hitting the pavement to protect your tires.

 Driving Techniques and PSI Troubleshooting on Dunes